joooKiwi/collection/README.md

 * [Version history](#version-history)

 ## Publication location
-This project has only the Javascript / Typescript version uploaded.
+This project has only the JavaScript / TypeScript version uploaded.

 But other languages will have different features based on how they can handle it.